#MapMonday

 Each group and zone is represented by a combination of letters.
 The main climate groups are tropical (A), dry (B), temperate (C), continental (D) and polar (E).
 Sub-types are defined using additional letters which further describe temperature and precipitation characteristics such as seasonality and extremes.

-Along with our partners from Canada, Mexico and the United States, the @Commission conducted a study aimed at improving the ability of regional and local decision-makers and communities to monitor and prepare for drought conditions through the development of a Guide to locally relevant indicators for North American climate regions.
+Along with our partners from Canada, Mexico and the United States, the Commission for Environmental Cooperation conducted a study aimed at improving the ability of regional and local decision-makers and communities to monitor and prepare for drought conditions through the development of a Guide to locally relevant indicators for North American climate regions.

 Soil moisture was notable as the only indicator considered to be very effective in every North American climate zone.
 Two other indicators—crop status and reservoir storage—were each found to be very effective for most climate zones